humaidmd/Loan-Approval-Model/README.md

-# Loan-Approval-Model
+# Loan Approval Prediction
 This project builds a machine learning model to predict loan approval status (approved or rejected) based on personal and financial information.

 ## Models Used
 - **Logistic Regression**